-During this two-day workshop participants will pull identify some common themes and successful practices from a range of experiences of developing and presenting business plans (or other business cases for investments or for project proposals).
+During this two-day workshop participants will identify some common themes, characteristics and successful practices from a range of experiences of developing and presenting business plans (or other business cases for investments or for project proposals).
+Emphasis will be on understanding that competition for resources is key in all organisations, and that accuracy and detail are necessary but rarely sufficient.